OCSInventory-NG/OCSInventory-SNMP-Scanner/README.md

 - Delete : `Inventory - Asset`

 #### SNMP configuration (mandatory)
 SNMP must be enabled on the OCS server and at least one community must be defined.
-Within a community, targeted scanners can be defined.
+Within a community, targeted subnets can be defined.
 Configuration for one community is as follows:
 - Name : name of the community
 - Version : SNMP version to use (v1, v2c or v3)
 - User : SNMP user to use (only for SNMPv3)